nais/doc/docs/nais-application/nais.yaml/reference.md

 Will add access policy for the given instance, and label your pods to use the correct network policy to allow traffic to Aiven.
 Use the `instance_name` that you specified in [navikt/aiven-iac](https://github.com/navikt/aiven-iac)-repo.

+Don't add the address to the Elastic instance to `accessPolicy`, this will be done for you by Naiserator.

 ## `spec.env[]`

 Custom environment variables injected into your container.